|

 After playing in 3 war-time games for Chelsea as a guest, he was brought to the Rovers by Chelsea team-mate Francis "Shunt" Harris, who hailed from Sidemoor and was Rovers manager after hostilities had ceased and football resumed.

-He made his debut against Darlaston on 15 September 1945 and was a regular in the side until 1949.
-During this time he was good enough to be approached to play for West Bromwich Albion, but opted to stay part-time with the Rovers and keep the stability of full time employment.
+During this time he was good enough to be approached to play for West Bromwich Albion, and also was invited to a trial by Tottenham Hotspur in August 1947.
+But he opted to stay part-time with the Rovers and keep the stability of full time employment.
 This was due to long standing health issues with a perforated duodenum.
 Sadly, this ailment caused his premature retirement from the game midway through the 1949/50 season at the age of just 25.

 Stats:

-1945-49: 63 goals
+1945-49: 101 appearances, 63 goals

 |